-Unless instructed otherwise by a MPI observer, all captures must be returned to the sea (dead or alive) as soon as possible:
+Unless instructed otherwise by a Fisheries New Zealand Observer, all protected sharks captured must be returned to the sea (dead or alive) as carefully and as soon as possible:

-- If dead, you must not cut, remove or unnecessarily interfere with any part of the shark - If alive, it is returned to the sea taking all reasonable care to prevent injury.
+- If dead, it is illegal to cut, remove or unnecessarily interfere with any part of the shark - If alive, it is returned to the sea taking all reasonable care to prevent injury.

-Convention on International Trade in Endangered Species (CITES) - Special documentation for export and trade of Porbeagle shark administered by DOC
+Convention on International Trade in Endangered Species (CITES) - special documentation for export and trade of porbeagle shark administered by DOC

 Porbeagle sharks have been listed with CITES which means that specific documentation is required for export.

-• This requirement also includes any fishmeal containing porbeagle shark.
+This requirement also includes any fishmeal containing porbeagle shark.

-Further information regarding these requirements is available from DOC at: http://www.doc.govt.nz/Documents/about-doc/role/international/ties-application-form.pdf
+Further information regarding these requirements is available from DOC at: www.doc.govt.nz/Documents/about-doc/role/international/ties-application-form.pdf